VinAIResearch/MISCA/README.md

             --base_model dir_base \
             --intent_slot_attn_type coattention
 ```
+In our experiments, MISCA was trained via 2 steps: freezing the PLM encoder, then fine-tuning the full model.
+To freeze the model, simply `detach()` the output of PLM.
 We also provide model checkpoints of MISCA for MixATIS and MixSNIPS.
 Please [download](https://drive.google.com/drive/folders/1BdiXsokWZ8OzhvRf3mbJRGRPNNBjK4Rj) the checkpoint if you want to make inference without training from scratch.
+You can also use the base model provided here to train MISCA.

+In terms of LSTM, you should set the argument `only_intent` to 0.1 to only optimize intent detection in the first 10% epochs.
+For MixATIS, you can also set `max_freq` to 10 to filter rare tokens.
 ### Prediction
 We provide a script to predict intents and slots from utterances.
 To run it, please prepare a raw text file with one utterance per line, and run the following command:
 ```